A Penobscot Bay Summer Getaway

 Belfast

-Rail Trail + Harbor Walk
+Rail Trail and Harbor Walk

 The Belfast rail trail is a 2.3-mile point-to-point trail located in Belfast, Maine that follows the Passagassawakeag river.
 It was built on the former rail bed of the Belfast & Moosehead Lake Railroad.
 Pictured below is the City Point (13 Oak Hill Rd parking lot) entrance featuring vintage trains.